firebolt-db/godocs/docs/sql_reference/functions-reference/aggregate-array/array-max-global.md

 | :--------- | :------------------------------------------------------------------------- |
 | `<arr>`   | The function returns the maximum element from the provided array column | -->

+In this example, the function calculates the maximum score earned by each player's recent scores.
+For example, the user `esimpson` received a maximum score of `60`, so this value is returned in the `max_score` column.

 ```sql
 SELECT